cmk-repo/Ender-3-Pro-Klipper/README.md

                 ## G29 T
                 ## BED_MESH_OUTPUT

-# type SAVE_CONFIG in terminal to save the measured setting ( scroll down to see my unique values )
+# type SAVE_CONFIG in terminal to save the measured setting ( see printer.cfg )
 ######################################################################